 USO Caregivers Conference: Caregivers Conferences provide husbands, wives, parents, hospital staff and other caregivers supporting wounded, ill or injured troops practical advice and valuable information about available resources.
-Sessions address such topics as post-traumatic stress, caregiver boundaries and intimacy, compassion fatigue, parenting, childhood grief and caregiver resiliency.
-The first Caregivers Conference of 2013 was held in February at Camp Pendleton in collaboration with the US Marine Corps Wounded Warrior Battalion - West.
-More than 100 caregivers attended the event and spoke candidly about the issues they face seeking advice from subject matter experts and fellow caregivers.
-Two additional conferences will be held in 2013.
+Sessions address such topics as post-traumatic stress disorder, caregiver boundaries and intimacy, compassion fatigue, parenting, childhood grief and caregiver resiliency.
+The first Caregivers Conference of 2013 was held in February at Camp Pendleton in collaboration with the U.S. Marine Corps Wounded Warrior Battalion - West.
+More than 60 caregivers attended the event-and subject matter experts spoke candidly about the issues they face as well as the availability of local resources.
+The next conference will be held October 18 in Virginia Beach, Va.

-USO/Easter Seals Caregiver Resiliency Curriculum: These intimate workshops address the two medical conditions that have the most impact on troops behavior - traumatic brain injury (TBI) and post-traumatic stress (PTS).
-During the workshop, caregivers explore the causes of TBI and PTS, explore resources and outline strategies to help caregivers better communicate with their service member and improve the quality of life.
+USO/Easter Seals Caregiver Resiliency Curriculum: These intimate workshops address the two medical conditions that have the most impact on troops behavior - traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD).
+During the workshop, caregivers explore the causes of TBI and PTSD, explore resources and outline strategies to help caregivers better communicate with their service member and improve the quality of life.